julelang/jule/scripts/README.md

 # Scripts

-These scripts for compile X compiler.
+These scripts for compile XXC.

 ## Example Uses for Build Scripts

-> These examples assume you are in the root directory of the X project.
+> These examples assume you are in the root directory of the project.

 ### Windows